tomphttp/specifications/BareServerV1.1.md

 Sec-WebSocket-Protocol: The first value in the list of protocols the client sent.

-All headers that aren't listed above are irrelevant.
-The WebSocket class in browsers can't access response headers.

 Response Body:

 The response is a stream, forwading bytes from the remote to the client.
 Once either the remote or client close, the remote and client will close.